rust-lang/rfcs/text/3516-public-private-dependencies.md

 The dependencies `serde` and `serde_json` are both public dependencies, meaning their types are referenced in the public API.
 This has the implication that a semver incompatible upgrade of these dependencies is a breaking change for this package.

-With this RFC, in pre-2024 editions, this will warn saying that `serde` and `serde_json` are private dependencies in a public API.
+With this RFC, in pre-2024 editions, you can enable add `lints.rust.external_private_dependency = "warn"` to your manifest and rustc will warn saying that `serde` and `serde_json` are private dependencies in a public API.
 In 2024+ editions, this will be an error.

 To resolve the warning in a semver compatible way, they would need to declare both dependencies as public: